(Updated July 3, 2020)

 The health and safety of our Museum community — our guests, Members, supporters, and team members — is our top priority.
 With that in mind, the Museum will remain closed until further notice.
-All events and programming in April are canceled or postponed.
 We look forward to welcoming visitors again in the near future, but will continue to follow the guidance and direction of local, state, and federal public health agencies to determine when we can safely and responsibly reopen the Museum to guests and team members.

 We don’t take this decision lightly.
 But as an organization dedicated to a fundamental belief in science and science education, we are following the recommendations of public health experts who advise that social distancing is critical to reducing the spread of the coronavirus.
 We have had no known cases of exposure to COVID-19 at the Museum.
 However, we have been closely monitoring the evolving situation, and based on the current state of emergency in North Carolina and the growing risk of infection in our communities, we feel it is our responsibility to do what we can to help reduce the rapid spread of COVID-19.